MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 ### Other limitations and known issues

-- Version 1.0 Preview 1 and Preview 2 corrupts PATH environment variables with the expansion character '%' whenever any packaged app is uninstalled.
-See [issue details](https://github.com/microsoft/WindowsAppSDK/issues/1599).
+- Version 1.0 Preview 1 and Preview 2 contain a critical bug.
+For details see [Important issue impacting 1.0 Preview 1 and Preview 2](#important-issue-impacting-10-preview-1-and-preview-2).

 - This release introduces the **Blank App, Packaged (WinUI 3 in Desktop)** templates for C# and C++ projects.
 These templates enable you to [build your app into an MSIX package without the use of a separate packaging project](single-project-msix.md).
 These templates have some known issues in this release: